Address : 1 Castle Road, Nottingham, NG1 6AA.

 You can’t argue with this location, bang opposite the entrance to Nottingham Castle, this pub stands out from the crowd.
 Or does it?
 It has an impressive building – but so does Fothergill’s next door (owned by the same company.
 It serves good beer – but so does the Crafty Crow across the road.

-The Castle’s a good enough place, but it’s situated in an area that has at least three other pubs competing for the same audience, and several others vying for your trade.
+The Castle’s a nice enough place, but it’s situated in an area that has at least three other pubs competing for the same audience, and several others vying for your trade.
 And on each visit, the exact offer seems to have changed slightly.

 One thing is thankfully constant; up to six real ales which are usually well kept.
 They’ll let you have a taste before you buy too, as any good pub should do.